Graysome History, Family Crest & Coats of Arms

 Early Notables of the Graysome family (pre 1700)

 Notable amongst the family at this time was John Grierson or Grisson (died 1564?), a Scottish Dominican who is believed to have been from the family of Grierson of Lag in Dumfriesshire; Sir Robert...
-Another 34 words (2 lines of text) are included under the topic Early Graysome Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Graysome family to Ireland

 Some of the Graysome family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Graysome family

 Unwelcome in their beloved homeland, many Scots sailed for the colonies of North America.
 There, they found land and freedom, and even the opportunity to make a new nation in the American War of Independence.
 These Scottish settlers played essential roles in the founding of the United States, and the shaping of contemporary North America.
 Among them: William Grayson who settled in Wilmington N.C. in 1804; James Grierson settled in New Jersey in 1685; John and Jane Grierson settled in Charles Town [Charleston], South Carolina in 1774..